docelic/amber-introduction/README.md

 # Serving Requests

-Amber's request serving model is based on Crystal's built in
+Amber's request serving model is based on Crystal's built-in
 functionality:

-1. The server that is running is an instance of [HTTP::Server](https://crystal-lang.org/api/0.24.1/HTTP/Server.html)
+1. The server that is running is an instance of Crystal's [HTTP::Server](https://crystal-lang.org/api/0.24.1/HTTP/Server.html)
 2. On every incoming request, handler is invoked.
-As supported by Crystal, handler can be simple Proc or an instance of HTTP::Handler (HTTP::Handlers have a concept of "next" and multiple ones can be connected in a row).
+As supported by Crystal, handler can be simple Proc or an instance of HTTP::Handler.
+HTTP::Handlers have a concept of "next" and multiple ones can be connected in a row.
 In Amber, the handler is Amber::Pipe::Pipeline, a subclass of [HTTP::Handler](https://crystal-lang.org/api/0.24.1/HTTP/Handler.html).
-This handler, although named Pipeline, is aware of all pipes and can identify and trigger the appropriate one and its whole pipe (handler) chain
+This handler, although named Pipeline, is aware of all pipelines and can identify and trigger the appropriate one and its whole pipe (handler) chain
-3. Every Pipe (Handler) is invoked with one argument.
-That argument is an instance of `HTTP::Server::Context` which, at a minimum, has two methods &mdash; `request` and `response`
+3. HTTP::Handler invokes every Pipe (Handler) with one argument.
+That argument is an instance of `HTTP::Server::Context` which has two methods &mdash; `request` and `response`, to access the request and response parts respectively

 As mentioned, Crystal's HTTP::Server is called with three arguments: host, port, and handler.